- English Department Writing Program

 - 323 - Creative Writing: Fiction OR 324 - Creative Writing: Poetry

-- 9 credits of (300/400-level) English Language or Literature Courses.
-Students may include a creative writing course in the genre other than the one in which they are focusing.
+- 9 additional credits of English Language or Literature Courses.
+Students may include a creative writing course in a genre other than the one in which they are focusing.

 How to Declare